 Social impact experiments are not only for technology products.
 This process is also applicable to nonprofit or social enterprises.

-Imagine that your community experiences natural disasters such as floods, fires, and hurricanes.
+Imagine your community experiences natural disasters such as floods, fires, and hurricanes.
 Your organization wants to prepare people for these natural disasters.
 You have developed a 1-hour training course for the community.
 Your basic Theory of Change is:

-- You provide a teacher, classroom, and learning materials → community members attend the 1-hour course → community members are trained → community members make a plan and emergency kit → the community is prepared for an emergency
+- You provide a teacher, classroom, and learning materials → Community members attend the 1-hour course → community members are trained → Community members make a plan, and emergency kit → The community is prepared for an emergency

 To get started right away, you decided to do a social impact experiment.
 You teach the courses and train all community members living in one single apartment complex.
-One month later you conduct a participant survey to find out if the course was helpful and if they have made an emergency plan.
+One month later, you conduct a participant survey to find out if the course was helpful and if they have made an emergency plan.

 The feedback from this participant survey found: